Technical Skills vs Soft Skills: Examples, Differences & Career Impact

 • Hard skills depend on the industry and sometimes even the company.
 For a software developer, it won't be easy to switch jobs without significant retraining.
 On the other hand, soft skills are more situational and not tied to a specific industry.
 For example, if you have excellent teamwork and presentation skills, they will be valuable in finance, healthcare, education, and many other fields.

 • In some industries, technical skills must be validated by certifications or boards.
 This rule applies to nurses, electrical engineers, and many other roles.
 Hard skills are easy to confirm with diplomas and certifications.
 Soft skill development is not backed up with certifications.
 People reveal them through workplace situations, and in 360-degree assessments and behavioral interviews.
+Yet, you are expected to have both soft skills and technical skills needed to handle a job.

 • When acquiring technical skills, you mostly use intelligence and the left hemisphere of your brain.
 To develop soft skills, you need emotional skills or EQ.
 The right hemisphere of the brain is responsible for it.